Student Resources, Support, and Wellbeing Policy

 Please see the Automated Governance System (AGS) Policy for more information.

-CTO Rule
+Rule

 IT Support Contact and Response Times

 All login pages and portals display a message directing users to contact us at help@lsi-ac.uk or visit www.lsi-ac.uk for assistance.
 This contact information is also available on the MyLSI portal.
-Emails to help@lsi-ac.uk generate a support ticket for our in-house IT team, who address tickets in the order received.
+Emails to help@lsi-ac.uk generate a support ticket for our in-house IT and AGS Team, who address tickets in the order received.
 The team provides support for general IT queries from 9am to 5pm, Monday to Friday, with a KPI of a 3-hour turnaround.
 Critical system issues are addressed with a 24/7 response time.

 This process ensures that users receive prompt support for IT issues, with clear contact methods and defined response times for various types of requests.